 Finding the right fee and rate can sometimes feel confusing because you will need to understand how to value your services in order to calculate the proper rate.
 How do you really get the most out of your time?

 Being an independent consultant means you will have to evaluate your expertise and knowledge, and always be adapting to the changes in the market.
-So, how can you find the right balance that is going to be fair for both you and your client?
-This article created by our team at Amelia (the best WordPress events plugin) and learn some tips on how to choose a rate that works best for you.

 How to Choose an Hourly Consulting Rate